5.56x45 Ammo For Sale

 So when a shooter takes the 5.56 NATO, which was designed to be fired from a rifle with a long leade, and puts it in a firearm chambered for the .223 Remington, it engages in the rifling quicker than it should and can drastically increase the pressure in the barrel, endangering not only the firearm, but the shooter as well.

 Because .223 ammo is under a lower pressure than 5.56x45mm rounds, and has a shorter leade, the civilian ammunition can be fired without issue from the 5.56 NATO weapons.
+If you want to stock up on some high-quality 5.56, make sure to grab some PMC 5.56 ammo for your next range session!

 To recap, it is NOT safe to fire 5.56 NATO ammunition from a firearm chambered to .223 Remington.
 But it IS safe to fire .223 Remington ammo from firearms chambered to the 5.56 NATO.